slashpai/prometheus-operator-examples/remote_write/README.md

 # Configure remote-write to thanos

+**TODO:** Update this guide since changed the pre-requiste from having kube-prometheus

 ## Steps

 1. Deploy thanos (You can use existing thanos setup if you have, update fields accordingly)